Ironholds/practice/vignettes/datasets.md

 practice:::update_CRAN_metadata(verbose = TRUE)
 ```

 Note: as you might expect, this will take several minutes!
 You can always explore the pre-built `CRANmetadata` object first and update later at your convenience.
+If you do update the object, remember to re-install the package via, e.g. `devtools::install()`.

 ### Package sources